BELARUS: Religious freedom survey, October 2020

 As she pointed out in her May 2019 report to the General Assembly (A/HRC/41/52): "Non-registered organizations are still subject to administrative liability and the notification procedure for assemblies is valid only for those taking place in areas designated by authorities, and is often denied in practice.
 These small steps, although going in the right direction, have yet to testify to a real change in Government policies."

-Similarly, Leonid Sudalenko from the Vyasna (Spring) human rights organisation asked Forum 18: "Why can't people form religious organisations without asking permission from the authorities?
+Similarly, Leanid Sudalenka from the banned Viasna (Spring) human rights centre asked Forum 18: "Why can't people form religious organisations without asking permission from the authorities?
 Their rights must be respected."

 The imposition of summary fines was described as "particularly alarming" by Minsk human rights defenders the Lawtrend Centre for Legal Transformation and the Assembly of Non-governmental Democratic Organisations.
 They observed that as the police and the Justice Ministry decide on guilt and impose fines, "no court will be involved".